kearnz/autoimpute/README.md

     - Predictive mean matching

 ## Todo
-* Additional cross-sectional methods, including random forest, multivariate sampling, copula sampling, and ML
+* Additional cross-sectional methods, including random forest, KNN, local residual draws, EM, and maximum likelihood
-* Additional time-series methods, including ARIMA, Kalman filters, and state-space models
+* Additional time-series methods, including EWMA, ARIMA, Kalman filters, and state-space models
+* Extended support for visualization of missing data patterns
-* Native support for visualization of missing data patterns and imputation results
+* Native support for visualization of imputation results and analysis of multiply imputed data
-* Additional support for analysis (bias, MI variance, etc.) after multiple imputation
+* Additional support for analysis metrics and analyis models after multiple imputation
-* Multiprocessing and GPU support for larger datasets, as well as integration with `dask` dataframes.
+* Multiprocessing and GPU support for larger datasets, as well as integration with `dask` DataFrames

 ## Example Usage
 Autoimpute is designed to be user friendly and flexible.
-When performing imputation, autoimpute fits directly into sklearn machine learning projects.
+When performing imputation, Autoimpute fits directly into `scikit-learn` machine learning projects.
 Imputers inherit from sklearn's `BaseEstimator` and `TransformerMixin` and implement `fit` and `transform` methods, making them valid Transformers in an sklearn pipeline.

-Right now, there are two imputer classes you'll work with:
+Right now, there are two `Imputer` classes we'll work with:
 ```python
 from autoimpute.imputations import SingleImputer, MultipleImputer
 si = SingleImputer() # imputation methods, passing through the data once